sourcegraph/handbook/content/departments/product/design/design-and-engineering-collaboration.md

 ## Early involvement & regular communication

 Design and Engineering should both be involved in a project as early as possible so that each specialty can provide insight as questions come up about feasibility, performance considerations, and UX challenges.
 Because this is the overlap of two domains, tight feedback loops should be a high priority.
-Often design introduces elements that would require additional engineering or issues are discovered in the build cycle that impact design decisions.
+Often, Design introduces elements that would require additional engineering or issues are discovered in the build cycle that impact design decisions.
 Regular communication helps resolve these issues.

 ## Standard set of tools and tooling

-We use tools that allow for clear communication of ideas between parties, and that both can use.
-For example, designers use the same issue tracker as engineering.
-Additionally, design and engineering collaborate to keep design systems in sync so that designs use components that are the same as their codebase counterparts.
+We use tools that allow for clear communication of ideas between parties and that both can use.
+For example, designers use the same issue tracker as Engineering.
+Additionally, Design and Engineering collaborate to keep design systems in sync so that designs use components that are the same as their codebase counterparts.

 We value consistency over novelty and diligently work to ensure new work utilizes our shared tooling.
-We ensure that updates to this tooling are carefully considered by both design and engineering.
+We ensure that updates to this tooling are carefully considered by both design and Engineering.

 ## Communicate and understand constraints